 Being charged with the possession of a controlled substance can be a frightening experience.
 As soon as the police place the cuffs on your wrists, you will almost certainly begin worrying about how your arrest and subsequent punishment will impact your future.

 However, before you begin to panic, it is important to remember that you can only be punished if the prosecution can successfully convict you.
 As such, it is in your best interest to make their job as difficult as possible.
-You can do just that by hiring an experienced drug possession lawyer, like those here at Koenig & Owen, LLC in Columbus.
+You can do just that by hiring an experienced drug possession lawyer, like those here at James D. Owen, LLC in Columbus.

 - 1 How Our Criminal Defense Attorneys Can Help You Fight Back Against Your Drug Possession Charge